poddmo/ufw-blocklist/README.md

 - restore the original after.init, modify to test if after.init.d exists.
 If so, use run-parts(8)
 - create /etc/ufw/after.init.d/40-ufw-blocklist-geo for blocking geographic subnets.
 Geo-based subnets can be found at: https://www.ip2location.com/free/visitor-blocker
   - geo-based blocks could be useful for blocking botnets or "citizen activists"
-- create /etc/ufw/after.init.d/50-ufw-blocklist-bogans for blocking bogan IP addresses
+- create /etc/ufw/after.init.d/50-ufw-blocklist-bogans for blocking bogan IP addresses.
+FireHOL includes fullbogons: https://iplists.firehol.org/
 - create /etc/ufw/after.init.d/99-ufw-whitelist-mgt for lockout prevention in case our management IP address makes its way into the blocklists.
 This script must run last due to the insert rules.
 - create pull request to ufw upstream for modified ufw-framework after.init